Why I Became a Calvinist

 rom 11:4 But what saith the answer of God unto him?
 I have reserved to myself seven thousand men, who have not bowed the knee to the image of Baal.

 Note that every single scripture above has God making the choice of who will serve him and who will not.
-The number of scriptures supporting election (and thus irresistable grace) is huge.
+The number of scriptures supporting election is huge.

 co1 12:3 Wherefore I give you to understand, that no man speaking by the Spirit of God calleth Jesus accursed: and that no man can say that Jesus is the Lord, but by the Holy Ghost.

 Salvation is routinely expressed as a gift.
 People twist this around and say that we must receive it for it to be effective, but this idea is foreign to scripture.
 When God wants to give a gift, He gives it, plain and simple.
-In my opinion the scriptural case here is iron-clad and no further argument is necessary.
+In more detail however, He first changes our wills by the act of regeneration, and then we willingly receive Christ.

 Observations.